couchbase/query/README.md

 ## Introduction

 This README describes the source code and implementation of the N1QL query engine and components.
-This source code is targeted for N1QL Developer Preview 4, Beta and GA.

 ## Goals

 The goals of this implementation are:

-* Language completeness for GA
+* Language completeness

 * GA code base